 Your donation positively impacts a child’s life, and it makes you a part of something BIG.

 Neither Big Brothers Big Sisters of Southern Arizona’s name, nor the purpose of the gift should be stated on the security or on the stock power.
-BBBST requests that neither the donor, nor the donor’s agent send the securities to the issuer or the issuer’s transfer agent because needless delay and expense would result.
+BBBSSA requests that neither the donor, nor the donor’s agent send the securities to the issuer or the issuer’s transfer agent because needless delay and expense would result.

-To ensure everything is handled in a timely fashion, securities cannot be sold until BBBST and/or the brokerage staff verify who the donor is and confirm that the number of shares received is correct.
+To ensure everything is handled in a timely fashion, securities cannot be sold until BBBSSA and/or the brokerage staff verify who the donor is and confirm that the number of shares received is correct.

 The law allowing tax-free direct charitable individual retirement account distributions is now permanent.
 This is an additional way to benefit Big Brothers Big Sisters of Southern Arizona.

-An individual age 70½ or older can make direct charitable gifts annually up to $100,000 from a Traditional or Roth IRA to Big BBBST and not have to report the IRA distributions as taxable income on their federal income tax return.
+An individual age 70½ or older can make direct charitable gifts annually up to $100,000 from a Traditional or Roth IRA to Big BBBSSA and not have to report the IRA distributions as taxable income on their federal income tax return.
 There is no charitable deduction for the IRA distributions.
 However, not paying tax on otherwise taxable income is the equivalent of a charitable deduction.
 Tax-free distributions are for outright (direct) gifts only — not life-income gifts.